Let’s face it: there’s no way to promote your brand on social media in April.

 In order for your posts to not only get found but also rise in popularity, you’ll want to be sure that you’re following hot social media marketing trends.
 However, as a business owner, you don’t necessarily have time to be scrolling all day to know what’s trending.
 That’s why influencer marketing is a great alternative for brands that want to stay on top of what’s popular.

 Micro-influencers are the perfect solution for this, as they typically have a following of less than 50,000, which makes them more approachable for a business looking to grow.
-Plus, it’s their job to know what’s hot on social, so their post shouting you out is sure to fit with what’s trending.
+Plus, it’s an influencer’s job to know what’s trending on social media.
+This means that collaborating with an influencer will make it easier for your business to serve relevant and popular April social media content.

 Find your creative flow